raresraf/rafMetrics/README.md

 # rafMetrics
-Metrics for evaluating the performance and complexity of software programs
+Metrics for evaluating the performance and complexity of computer programs